 The goal of this study was to examine the effects of sleep on both the cognitive and physiological performance of warfighters approximately two hours after wakeup.
-This work was part of a larger study to assess combat effectiveness of embarked infantry within 30 minutes of a forced amphibious assault beach landing (Chaidez et al., 2011; Shattuck, Shattuck, Smith, & Matsangas, 2013).
-In the context of this study, combat effectiveness referred to factors affecting an infantryman's ability to conduct combat operations.
+This work was part of a larger study to assess combat efficiency of embarked infantry within 30 minutes of a forced amphibious assault beach landing (Chaidez et al., 2011; Shattuck, Shattuck, Smith, & Matsangas, 2013).
+In the context of this study, combat efficiency referred to factors affecting an infantryman's ability to conduct combat operations.

-In warfighting, there are three mission essential functions (MEFs) that must accomplished successfully to be considered operational: warfighters must be able to move, shoot, and communicate (Chaidez et al., 2011).
-Three factors directly related to infantry tasks were assessed: obstacle course performance (i.e., the ability to move swiftly and efficiently); marksmanship (i.e., the ability to effectively focus, aim at, and hit a distant target), and cognitive performance (i.e., the ability to receive, process, transmit, and act on information).
+In warfighting, there are three mission essential functions (MEFs) that must accomplished successfully for a system to be considered operational: move, shoot, and communicate (Chaidez et al., 2011).
+Three factors directly related to infantry tasks were assessed: physical coordination, (i.e., the ability to move swiftly and efficiently); marksmanship (i.e., the ability to effectively focus, aim at, and hit a distant target) and, cognitive performance (i.e., the ability to receive, process, transmit, and act on information).